App panels and modals

 The panel iframe opens and closes using the openPanel and closePanel methods, respectively.

-• Panel height: if you don't set a value for height, the panel height corresponds to the current viewport height.
+• The panel height corresponds to the current viewport height.

 • Panel width, padding included: currently it's set to 368 dp, fixed.